Skip to main content

 October 1, 2021

 2021 has been the worst year for abortion rights since Roe v.
 Wade, with more than 90 restrictions on abortion access enacted at the state level.
 Texas’s S.B.
+8, the vigilante-enforced abortion ban at about six weeks of pregnancy, has been the most dramatic and concerning, effectively cutting off all abortion access in the state.

 Image